One Giant Read was an out of this world virtual shared reading experience which ran between 2015 and 2017.

 Launching its journey alongside Tim Peake’s Principia Mission to the International Space Station, One Giant Read offered those who remained on Earth a themed reading and writing challenge designed to bring space science to diverse audiences in ways which engage and expand our audience’s science interests and knowledge.

 For every month Tim was away, the One Giant Read website showcased the very best science fiction writers and poets through audio clips, poetry recordings and interviews, with video messages from Scientists about the impact and influences science fiction writing has had on science fact as well as on their passion for science.

 Presenting a collision of science fact and science fiction, One Giant Read made a range of reading materials, exclusive interviews and recordings accessible to people living with sight loss.

-With Tim back down to earth, our mission comes to an end in June; but if you’re a science-fiction aficionado or entirely new to the genre, you can still visit the One Giant Read archive with us or explore some of our favourite moments from the project here …
+With Tim back down to earth, our mission came to an end in June 2017.
+If you’re a science-fiction aficionado, or are entirely new to the genre, get inspired by watching some of the exclusively commissioned short films we shot, here …

 Philip Haines - Science Fiction and its Influence on Science Fact